bohandley/tree-visual/time.md

 		Build zooming capability to zoom out and zoom in to parallel branches Refactor zoomable tree response to pack view

+2/26/2020
+	6:30pm-11:30pm
+		Build responsive zooming into tree and zoomable tree Begin building resposive zooming into tree and pack Refactor responsive zooming to add id that corresponds to view

+2/27/2020
+  9:00pm-11:00pm
+    Connect pack and responsive radial tree zooming Build new function for tree to respond to pack

+3/3/2020
+  6:00pm-11:00pm
+    Debug pack and responsive radial tree zooming Debug zoomable tree and responsive radial tree Build select for tree graph(regular and responsive radial)

+3/4/2020
+  6:30pm-10:30pm
+    Debug zoomable tree and responsive radial tree need to add capability for clicking on zoomable tree and opening up multiple tree nodes Complete select for the responsive tree and normal tree Begin creating "selected node: " that updates when a node is clicked

+    RRT = responsive radial tree
+    ZT = zoomable tree
+    P = pack

+    Need to work out
+      RRT clicks the same one to close and P zooms out repeated node clicks, or highlight the certain node and display?
+      What about clicking on the leaves of the RRT? the node's children are collapsed
+          do we compare the node to the root to get the entire leaf path to see if it's a leaf?
+          Can we create am isLeaf function?
+      What if a RRT is closed but it had previously been clicked and the ZT is displaying that node?
+        Can we re-open the RRT nodes?

   Features:
   	-look into the errors with the mouseovers on certain graphs -build object or config for full graphs containing zoomzoomin, c, etc